hwisungi/cpp-build-insights-samples/README.md

         1. Build your project.
 You do not need to use the same command prompt for building.
         1. Run the following command: `vcperf /stopnoanalyze MySessionName outputTraceFile.etl`
     1. Programmatically: see the [C++ Build Insights SDK](https://docs.microsoft.com/cpp/build-insights/reference/sdk/overview?view=vs-2019) documentation for details.
 1. Invoke the sample, passing your trace as the first parameter.
+CAToolsetPerfDataCollector has options to output results in different formats.
+Run the application without parameter or option to print the help on the options.

 ## Contributing